 We would appreciate if you can put the dry seeds in a paper envelope and mark the outside with the name of the Clematis species or hybrid that you picked them from.
 If you collected them in the wild please add the name of the place that they were collected from.

-The Seed Exchange Administrator is Wim Snoeijer of the Netherlands.
-All members have received a Society newsletter giving details of where to send their seed, but if you have mislaid this, or have any other related question you can get in touch with Wim Snoeijer.
-To protect his personal email address it is suggested you do this using the Contact facility on the J. van Zoest B.V. website.
+The Seed Exchange Administrator is Benedikt Herian who lives in Germany.
+All members have received a Society newsletter giving details of where to send their seed, but if you have mislaid this, or have any other related question you can get in touch with Benedikt.
+To protect Benedikt's personal email address please email:

 Return to top of page